SoundCloud is an online music platform that allows anyone to listen to music from (mostly) independent artists.

 How SoundCloud Works

 SoundCloud is a music sharing and online audio distribution platform.
-It allows anyone to listen to music while artists can upload, promote, and share their work.
+It allows anyone to listen to music while artists can upload, promote, and share their work (as long as they have the rights to do so).

 A key portion of what makes SoundCloud unique is its focus on communication.
 Users can comment on parts of a track to either show their appreciation or critique it.
 Furthermore, users can discover new music through functions such as Charts and Featured.